ksalehi/Noteworthy/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+Noteworthy is a web application for note management and storage modeled after Evernote.
+It will be built using Ruby on Rails and React.js.
+By the end of Week 9, this app will, at a minimum, meet the following specifications:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
+- [ ] A production README, replacing this README
 - [ ] Notes
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features